yiisoft/data/README.md

     }
 }

-// and using it on data reader
+// and using it on a data reader
 $filter = new All(
     new LessThan('id', 8),
     new OwnNotTwoFilter('id'),